vivachu/slate/source/includes/_entries.md

 }
 ```

-This endpoint creates the entry with the user set to the authorized user.
+This endpoint creates the entry for the specified pet and user and shares the post to the specified social networks.
 The endpoint returns the ID of the newly created entry.

 ### HTTP Request